Miguell0706/Employee-Management/README.md

 npm i

 ## Test
-There will be a video tutorial demonstrating the usage of this applciation linked here!
+There will be a video tutorial demonstrating the usage of this application linked here!

 ## Questions